garden-io/garden/CONTRIBUTING.md

         * `git rebase master`
         * `./bin/release.ts prerelease`
     * If you’re ready to make a proper release, run `./bin/release.ts minor | patch` from `master`.
 This way, the version bump commits created by the prereleases are omitted from the final history.
-2. Open the [Garden project on CircleCI](https://circleci.com/gh/garden-io/garden) and browse to the job marked `release-service-pkg`.
-Open the **Artifacts** tab and download the listed artifacts.
+2. If you're making a pre-release you're done, and you can now start testing the binaries that were just published to our Github [Releases tab](https://github.com/garden-io/garden/releases).
+Otherwise go to **step 3**.
-3. Go to our Github [Releases tab](https://github.com/garden-io/garden/releases) and click the **Draft a new release** button.
+3. Go to our Github [Releases tab](https://github.com/garden-io/garden/releases) and click the **Edit** button for the draft just created from CI.
+Note that for drafts, a new one is always created instead of replacing a previous one.
-4. Fill in the **Tag version** and **Release title** fields with the new release version (same as you used for the tag).
-5. Upload the downloaded artifacts.
-6. Write release notes (not necessary for RCs).
+4. Write release notes.
 The notes should give an overview of the release and mention all relevant features.
 They should also **acknowledge all external contributors** and contain the changelog for that release.
 (To generate a changelog for just that tag, run `git-chglog <tag-name>`.)
-7. Click the **Publish release** button.
+5. Click the **Publish release** button.
-8. Make a pull request for the branch that was pushed by the script.
+6. Make a pull request for the branch that was pushed by the script.
-9. If you're making an RC, you're done!
-Otherwise, you need to update Homebrew package: `gulp update-brew`.
+7. Update the Homebrew package: `gulp update-brew`.

 ## Changelog